 At Kaneyama Park, located in the hills of Ogurayama Mountain northwest of Togetsu-kyo Bridge, you can appreciate the fall colors of the cherry blossom and maple trees while walking the park's paths.
-The observation deck in Kaneyama park is a well-known spot that gathers camera-lovers who want to capture shots of Japanese houseboats on the Hozu-gawa River and the scenic train against a background of autumn foliage.
+The observation deck in Kaneyama park is a well-known spot that gathers camera-lovers who want to capture shots of Japanese houseboats on the Hozu-gawa River and the scenic train against a background of fall foliage.
 There is also a park in the path that lead to Tenryu-ji Temple and a bamboo forest, which is a popular route to take to sightsee shrines and temples in the fall season.

 Katsura-gawa River runs through Arashiyama and is called Hozu-gawa upstream of Togetsu-kyo Bridge.
 Around 30,000 visitors come every year to enjoy popular boat tours down the river.
 The boat tours began as a way to carry lumber and other supplies utilizing the flowing river water, and later came to be enjoyed recreationally.

 Boating down Hozu-gawa River on a small boat as it winds through the mountains, you can relish the beauty of nature in the water spray crashing against the rocks, the mirror-like clarity of the watery depths, and the mountains towering on both sides of the river.
 The face of the mountains are particularly stunning when brightly colored by the red, yellow, and green trees of their valleys in the autumn.
-As autumn visits the area even before it reaches central Kyoto, try a boat ride to enjoy the foliage in a unique way.
+As fall visits the area even before it reaches central Kyoto, try a boat ride to enjoy the foliage in a unique way.

 The Takao Region is located in a mountain valley approximately one hour by bus from Kyoto Station.
 Along with the Makino-o and Togano-o regions nearby, the area is known as Sanbi.
 The three temples of Jingo-ji in Takao, Saimyo-ji Temple in Makino-o, and Kozan-ji Temple in Togano-o are all renowned fall foliage viewing sites.
 In fall, many visitors from both within Japan and internationally come to visit.